-In Germany, industry is the sector with the second-highest greenhouse gas emissions after the energy industry.
+In Germany, the industrial sector is the second-highest greenhouse gas emissions contributor after the energy sector.
 Industrial processes, e.g., in steel, cement, or aluminum industry, which currently utilize coal, coke, or graphite as reducing agents, are difficult to decarbonize.
 The technological gap and the long-term challenges lie in the realization of cost-effective and energy-efficient production based on alternative reducing agents (CO2-neutral hydrogen and CO2-neutral carbon).

 CO2-reduction in steelmaking - a hot topic of our research

 Industrial CO2 emissions can be divided into two groups: